 If you’re already getting specialist care and you’re satisfied with your child’s diagnosis, feel free to skip this entire chapter.
 My aim here is to urge parents to look for diagnosis and treatment without delay if they are worried that their child may have an eating disorder.
 That’s because when a parent has that kind of worry, they’re usually right.

 Getting a referral for diagnosis and treatment

 What most parents still face all over the world is the requirement to go to their family doctor, who is unlikely to have the competence to diagnose and who may not appreciate the value of early specialist intervention.
 In some regions, even when family doctors act swiftly, there is a long waiting list for mental health services.
 As Dr Rebecka Peebles says in an excellent conference video for parents and doctors, if you consulted your doctor about Stage 1 cancer, you wouldn’t expect to be told to wait till it’s progressed to Stage 2.

-We got close to the ideal world, but for many families the road is quite bumpy.
 The worst-case scenario is when a parent is disbelieved and branded as over-anxious or even harmful.
-In this section I want to help you prepare for your first visit to a doctor or specialist, so that you get what you need even if it turns out the person you’re consulting is not up to date in their knowledge.
+In this section I want to help you prepare for your first visit to a doctor or specialist, so that you get what you need even if it turns out the person you’re consulting doesn’t have the required expertise.

 When I started reading books on eating disorders, I skipped the bits that shouted, take your child to a doctor!
 I wanted to read only about what we could do, as parents.
 We had a completely unscientific notion that ‘medicalising’ our child – having her labelled with an eating disorder – could give her an illness she might not have.
 Perhaps this was just a phase, we thought.
 When at last I consulted the family doctor on my own, five months had passed since the trigger that had made our daughter decide to cut down on sweets.
 Only two months before that first appointment, I’d noted in my diary that I was ‘sometimes concerned’ that she was hardly touching her lunch.
 Rapid deterioration may be a characteristic of anorexia in young children and that’s what happened in our daughter’s case.
 Each day seemed twice as bad as the previous one.
 Suddenly we became desperate to have specialist help, very urgently.